linazoo/money-moves-blog/content/blog/club-guidelines/index.md

 ### No business promotions

-if you’re looking to reach the Money Moves audience with your business.
+If you’re looking to reach the Money Moves audience with your business.
 The Community Club isn’t that space.
 You get one warning if you promote your business using the group as a platform.
 Strike two and we remove you.
 Here’s the thing.
 There is a gray area between promoting your business and sharing your success.
 To try to make it easier: